Is naproxen 500 mg strong painkiller

 Conclusion

-You may find more benefits in a particular NSAID compared to somebody else.
+You may find more benefits in a particular NSAID compared to someone else.
 In fact, roughly 60% of individuals will respond to any NSAID.

 Even though they work in a similar way, your body may respond better to a particular one.
 Therefore, if you have found naproxen to be ineffective, speak to your doctor.
 A straightforward switch may be all that is required for some much-needed pain relief!